LearnersGuild/digest/october-20-2017.md

 #### Tactical Updates

+* Effective immediately, Phase Interview outcomes will no longer be used to determine program participation.
+However, your total time in the program is not changing.
+Longer time spent in one phase means less available time in upcoming phases.
+If you are not clear on your program end date, feel free to contact Carla to confirm.
+To be clear, Membership Expectations, as described in the Learner Guide still apply as conditions for remaining in the program.

+* If you do not pass a Phase Interview you must wait a minimum of two weeks before you can attempt the interview again.
+Waiting two weeks gives you time to integrate the feedback provided in your previous attempt, and it frees up SEPs to provide support to learners who are not interviewing.

+* The Learner Guide will be undergoing several updates to reflect changes to exit conditions.
+The updates will be completed early next week.
+Until then, this set of announcements will count as the key resource for the new policy.

 * SJ has been gathering a lot of input about our learning model and curriculum.
 Specifically, what’s been working well, what’s not been working, and how we might make improvements.
 The beginnings of a proposal to streamline and simplify things is starting to come together.
 We should be able to share more info sometime next week.

 * The “Blockchain Gang” has proposed a way to integrate blockchain technology \(specifically Ethereum\) into our curriculum at the Guild.
 It’s an exciting space, and SJ is exploring it in detail right now.